2014 Notre Dame Fighting Irish Football Schedule

 Coming off of a decent 2013 season, the Notre Dame Fighting Irish

-will be looking to continue their upward trend that resulted in a New Era Pinstripe Bowl win over Rutgers.
-For most teams,
+will be looking to continue their upward trend that resulted in a New Era Pinstripe Bowl win over Rutgers, bringing plenty

 Notre Dame Fighting Irish Football Team Info

 the last century, it's no wonder why Notre Dame football gets college fans all kinds of excited.
-This spring, the Irish also
+Of course, the Fighting Irish

 big names like Manti Te'O, Golden Tate, Sergio Brown and Anthony Fasano.
 The Irish have also sent players onto the Pro Football